bloominstituteoftechnology/React-Todo/README.md

 ## Submission Format

 - [ ] Submit a Pull-Request to merge `<firstName-lastName>` Branch into `main` (student's  Repo). **Please don't merge your own pull request**
-- [ ] From the home page of your repo, make sure you have your branch selected
-- [ ] Copy the URL and paste it into Canvas to submit your project